 What Causes Eyelid Damage?

 Eyelid damage may result from a traumatic injury like an auto accident or dog bite.
 Scarring and retraction could also be caused by medical conditions, eyelid or facial surgery, or skin cancer removal.
 Because the eyelid has unique anatomy, it can be challenging to repair damage.
-Dr. Fante and Dr. Goecks have years of additional training beyond medical school that enables them to address even complex cases of eyelid trauma, as well as revision after cosmetic or reconstructive eyelid surgery.
+Dr. Fante have years of additional training beyond medical school that enables them to address even complex cases of eyelid trauma, as well as revision after cosmetic or reconstructive eyelid surgery.

 What Is Eyelid Scarring?

 Scarring is the result of any kind of injury.
 Even surgical incisions are a type of injury to the skin.
 Scar tissue formation is usually mild but may, in some cases, diminish normal mobility or position.
 Scarring may inhibit a person from fully closing their eye or eyes.
 On the lower eyelid, scarring may reveal too much of the white of the eye.
 With too much exposure, the eye may develop dryness, excessive tearing, and persistent irritation.
 Eyelids that do not fully close also increase the risk of chronic infection.